The Preservation Foundation E-Books

 The Preservation Foundation was incorporated in 1976.
 In 1997 we published our first story on our website.
 Since then we've published more than 1,500.

 Click here to see Mary's books as well as all our other publications at Amazon.
-You can also buy one of them (thank you very much) or sample one or more free.You don't need a Kindle to read the E-Books.
-You can download free apps from Amazon that will let you read them on computers, mobile phones of all types, or practically all other internet connected devices now available or to come.
+You can also buy one of them (thank you very much) or sample one or more for free.You don't need a Kindle to read the E-Books.
+You can download free apps from Amazon that will let you read them on computers or practically any other internet connected devices now available or to come.

-After that I had to learn an entirely new process in order to convert the E-book files into files to be used for the production of the print-on-demand traditional books.
+After that I had to learn an entirely new process in order to convert manuscript text files into files that could be used for the production of print-on-demand paperback books.

 So, yes, you could do that for yourself and be your own publisher.
 If you are familiar with HTML programming and have good computer skills then I'd say give it a try.